Blog

 Why is my CPAP mask leaking water?

-READ ALSO: How is Make in India working?
+READ ALSO: How common is ransomware in 2021?

 CPAP rainout occurs when heated air cools in your tubing and reaches your mask as water, causing you to get a damp face.
 It’s an uncomfortable sensation that can wake patients from their sleep due to the feeling of water on their face and/or the gurgling in the tube that condensation can sometimes cause.